elements-at/pimcore-aws-cloudformation/readme.md

  8. After the stack is up and running, you can switch to the [Pimcore AWS Deployer](https://gitlab.elements.at/internal-projects/pimcore-aws-deployer) to start running test images.

+ > Pimcore AWS Deployer is an internal Elements project, which is currently not available for public usage.
+ If you are interested, contact andreas.gruenwald@elements.at.

  ### Common Questions

+##### The installation of the ``pimcoreDevBox`` gets stuck during the DNS Validation.
+What do I need to do?
+When the wildcard certificate is installed, manual DNS validation is required.
+Switch to the [Certificate Manager](https://eu-central-1.console.aws.amazon.com/acm/home), export the DNS data and manually create a CNAME record for your domain in order to perform the DNS validation.
+For details, see https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html.
+The issue will take some minutes, and can take even hours.

 ##### How can I deploy the nested stack?
 The simplest way is to use the ``AWS-CLI`` tool to package the nested templates and upload them to S3: